Vector Index Basics and the Inverted File Index

 Note that it's often pragmatic to extend our search beyond just the nearest cluster, especially for high-dimensional data (for those familiar with FAISS, this corresponds to the

-nprobe parameter when creating an IVF index).
+nprobe parameter when creating an inverted file index).
 This is largely due to the curse of dimensionality, where each partition has a significantly larger number of edges when compared with similar data in two or three dimensions.
-There’s no good rule of thumb for a good value of
+There's no good rule of thumb for a good value of

 nprobe to use - rather, it's helpful to first experiment with your data to see the speed versus accuracy/recall tradeoffs.

-And that’s it for IVF!
+And that's it for the inverted file index!
 Not too bad, right?